ravel-net/ravel-net.github.io/walkthrough.md

     ravel> stat

 Ravel searches for available applications placed in the _apps_ directory.
-To view discovered applications and their state:
+To view discovered applications and their status:

     ravel> apps